-Capacity Building & Medical Training International Medical Corps works closely with the South Sudan Ministry of Health and regional hospitals and health facilities to ensure our local counterparts receive on-the-job training.
-At our primary health care clinics, the majority of staff members are South Sudanese who receive training, support and guidance from experienced local or expatriate staff.
+Training: We work closely with the Ministry of Health and regional hospitals and health facilities to ensure our local counterparts receive training.
+The majority of staff members in our primary health care clinics are South Sudanese.